 What Happened?

-A student sustained contusions to both knees and his left hand when he slipped on water that had accumulated on the floor as a result of ice falling from a freezer.
-An anti-slip mat had been placed in front of the freezer, however, the water had spread further into the walkway area.
-Prior to the accident another researcher had attempted to clean up the spill and left paper towels on the floor.
-The student entered the area to place samples back into the freezer.
-When he turned around and stepped off the anti-slip mat, he slipped and fell.
-The student did not report the injury immediately to his supervisor nor seek medical attention until the next day.
-At the time of the accident the researcher was wearing open-toed shoes.
+A student sustained contusions to both knees and the left hand after slipping on water that had accumulated on the floor from ice falling off a freezer.
+An anti-slip mat had been placed in front of the freezer, but the water had spread beyond it into the walkway.
+Additionally, another researcher had attempted to clean the spill using paper towels and had left them on the floor.
+The student entered the area to return samples to the freezer and slipped as they stepped off the mat while turning around.
+The student did not report the injury to their supervisor or seek medical attention until the next day.

 What Was The Cause?

-The incident was caused by poor housekeeping resulting in water accumulating on the floor.
-Improper footwear may have contributed to the slipping.
+The incident was caused by poor housekeeping, resulting in water accumulating on the floor.

 What Corrective Actions Were Taken?